-For all components of the development, the Developer shall define the appropriate approaches used to determine the significance of effects for each biophysical or socio-economic element assessed.
+Define the appropriate approaches used to determine the significance of effects for each biophysical or socio-economic element assessed.
 The Developer shall also describe the impacts using criteria such as magnitude, geographic extent, duration, and frequency.
 The Developer shall provide justification and rationale for thresholds relating to the impacts criteria and how the impacts criteria inform the assessment about the significance of impacts.

 The significance of impacts needs to be determined under the assumption that mitigation measures will be implemented successfully; hence, the significance of residual impacts needs to be determined.
-However, a Worst Case Scenario shall be described under which mitigation may not be as effective as expected (see Section 12.2).
+However, a Worst Case Scenario shall be described under which mitigation may not be as effective as expected (see Term 12.3).
 The Developer shall identify both positive and negative impacts.